badoet/ionic-framework/core/src/components/tab/readme.md

-# ion-tab
+# syg-tab

 The tab component is a child component of [tabs](../tabs).
 Each tab can contain a top level navigation stack for an app or a single view.
 An app can have many tabs, all with their own independent navigation.

 > Note: This component should only be used with vanilla or Stencil JavaScript projects.
-For Angular, React, and Vue apps you do not need to use `ion-tab` to declare your tab components.
+For Angular, React, and Vue apps you do not need to use `syg-tab` to declare your tab components.

 See the [tabs documentation](../tabs/) for more details on configuring tabs.